HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - EventEmitter
   - RegExp
   - Date
-  - BigInt
+  - BigInt 🖐️ used
 - Infrastructure
   - V8
-  - Node.js 👂 heard
+  - Node.js 🖐️ used
-  - npm 👂 heard
+  - npm 🖐️ used
-  - prettier
+  - prettier 🖐️ used
   - MDN 👂 heard